luxgile/tridify-rs/readme.md

 However I plan on adding more high-level functionality to trade some flexibility for readability and simplification.
 Here's a list of the planned features.

  - [x] 2D and 3D basic rendering
- - [ ] IMGUI support
- - [ ] Deferred rendering
+ - [x] EGUI integration
  - [ ] Lights and Shadows
  - [ ] GPU instancing
+ - [ ] Deferred rendering
  - [ ] Scene framework
  - [ ] Particle and VFXs

- Tridify-rs is not meant to be a game engine and won't support other features not related with rendering like input handling, physics, audio or asset management.
+ Tridify-rs is not meant to be a game engine and it won't support other features that are not related with rendering like advanced input handling, physics, audio or asset management.